hannad4/ultimateConverter/README.md

 2) Open the folder that the file was downloaded to
 3) Right click on the file and click on `Open`
 4) Follow the programs instructions as they are prompted on screen
-5) When the program has finished running, and output file may have been written to the folder that the program was downloaded to.
+5) When the program has finished running, an output file may have been written to the folder that the program was downloaded to.
 Check the file to see a record of your inputs.

 *USING THE CPP FILE:*